hyperfiddle/electric-starter-app/src/user/demo_system_properties.md

 * There's a reactive for loop to render the table.
 * The view code deeply nests client and server calls, arbitrarily, even through loops.

+Novel forms

+* `ui/input`: a text input control with "batteries included" loading/syncing state.
+* `e/for-by`: a reactive map operator, stabilized to bind each child branch state (e.g. DOM element) to an entity in the collection by id (provided by userland fn - similar to [React.js key](https://stackoverflow.com/questions/28329382/understanding-unique-keys-for-array-children-in-react-js/43892905#43892905)).

 Key ideas

 * **ordinary Clojure/Script functions**: `clojure.core/defn` works as it does in Clojure/Script, it's still a normal blocking function and is opaque to Electric.
 Electric does not mess with the `clojure.core/defn` macro.